 “I can’t give you a raise because we’ve booked a lot of venues ahead of time according to your salary,” Peña replied.
 “But Friday in Tijuana, I’ll give you what you deserve.”

 Come Friday, Antonio Peña wasn’t there, but he sent someone else instead.
 That person handed Adolfo two pizzas and a couple of sodas.
 He told him, “Antonio Peña wanted to make sure I gave you what you deserve.”

 Like a slap in the face, Aldolfo knew what he had to do.

-Disappointed at how little AAA seemed to value him after all that he had done for the company, he now needed to roll the bones and leave Mexico.
+Disappointed at how little AAA seemed to value him after all his contributions to the company, he now needed to roll the bones and leave Mexico.
 The relationship between the two became very strained, and they rarely saw eye to eye again.

 So Adolfo contacted Konnan, who had also left AAA and was now in the United States.